MxGenericUsername/Gnosia_dsc_bot/README.md

 # Gnosia_dsc_bot
-A discrod bot for live gnosia games
+A discord bot for live gnosia games